MAZterXP/testwolf/README.md

 1.48 (2022-05-05)
 -----------------
-- AKA the "30th Anniversary" release. :D
+- AKA the "Wolfenstein 3-D 30th Anniversary" release. :D
 - Thanks to an obscure hack, wolfdosmpu is now backwards-compatible with savegames from the original WOLF3D.EXE (v1.4 only) and SPEAR.EXE!
 See the FAQ above for details.
 - Now makes the positions of keys (and the spear) always glow on the automap.
 This can help players find the map's "quickest-path" solution without obtaining all treasure.
-- Now shows wolfdosmpu version at the sign-on screen instead of program exit.
-- Removed the extra keypress just after exiting Robert's Jukebox.
+- Improved the distance attenuation range of sound effects (when playing on SB pro).
+The original attenuation lookup table was designed to minimize the volume of a sound at just 8 tiles away, which makes the sound falloff too short.
+This fix extends the range to 15 tiles, making sounds that are further away much more audible, while maintaining clear stereo separation.
+(This should be a better solution than the previous one implemented in 1.45.)
+- Added COMP 256 to revert to the old sound engine behavior, disabling the extended distance attenuation range and sound queueing -- for people who still prefer the vanilla sound behavior.
 - Fixed goobers/debugmode Tab+key cheats in the MPU-only EXEs.
 - Removed the extra player mark that appears on the automap while BJ is doing the victory jump.
 - Changed color of the ^ symbol in the stats to white (because people confuse it as a half-rendered 0).
+- Removed the extra keypress just after exiting Robert's Jukebox.
+- Now shows wolfdosmpu version at the sign-on screen instead of program exit.

 1.47 (2021-11-27)
 -----------------